yihui/knitr/options.md

 ### Cache

 - `cache`: (`FALSE`) whether to cache a code chunk; when evaluating code chunks, the cached chunks are skipped, but the objects created in these chunks are (lazy) loaded from previously saved databases (`.rdb` and `.rdx`) files, and these files are saved when a chunk is evaluated for the first time, or when cached files are not found (e.g. you may have removed them by hand); note the filename consists of the chunk label with an MD5 digest of the R code in the chunk (the MD5 string is a summary of the chunk text, and any changes in the chunk will produce a different MD5 digest); unlike the **cacheSweave** package which uses **stashR**, this package directly uses internal functions in base R for cache, and another difference is that results of the code will *still* be included in the output even in case of cache (whereas **cacheSweave** has no output when a chunk is cached), because **knitr** also caches the printed output of a code chunk as a character string
-- `prefix.cache`: (`cache/`) a prefix to be used for the names of cache files (by default they are saved to a directory named `cache` relative to the current working directory; you can also use an absolute dir here, e.g. `/home/foo/bar-` or `D:\\abc\\mycache`, but it is not recommended since such absolute directories may not exist in other people's systems, therefore it is recommended to use relative directories)
+- `cache.path`: (`cache/`) a prefix to be used for the names of cache files (by default they are saved to a directory named `cache` relative to the current working directory; you can also use an absolute dir here, e.g. `/home/foo/bar-` or `D:\\abc\\mycache`, but it is not recommended since such absolute directories may not exist in other people's systems, therefore it is recommended to use relative directories)
 - `dependson`: (`NULL`) which other chunks does this chunk depend on? the chunk labels should be separated by `;`, e.g. `chunk1;chunk2`; this option applies to cached chunks only -- sometimes the objects in a cached chunk may depend on other cached chunks, so when other chunks are changed, this chunk must be updated accordingly

 ### Plots

-- `prefix.string`: (default an empty string) prefix to be used for figure filenames (`prefix.string` and chunk labels are concatenated to make filenames); it may contain a directory like `figure/prefix-` (will be created if it does not exist); the default empty string means files will be created under the current working directory
+- `fig.path`: (default an empty string) prefix to be used for figure filenames (`fig.path` and chunk labels are concatenated to make filenames); it may contain a directory like `figure/prefix-` (will be created if it does not exist); the default empty string means files will be created under the current working directory
 - `fig.keep`: (`high`) how plots in chunks should be kept; it takes five possible values (see the end of this section for an example)
   - `high`: only keep high-level plots (merge low-level changes into high-level plots);
   - `none`: discard all plots;